varungontla/Newsletter-Signup/README.md

 # Usage
-1.after done cloning use the below command in your command line while the path is in your directory. npm i express https body-parser request
+1.after done cloning use the below command in your command line while the path is in your directory use => "npm i express https body-parser request"

 2. this will download the required modules for this project.url of your website,
 3. In the app.js url part add your api from mailchimp + list ID